Haapamäki

 Haapamäki is a village in the municipality of Keuruu, Finland.
-It is historically an important meeting point of major railway lines, which converge at Haapamäki railway station.
+It has historically been an important meeting point of major railway lines, which converge at Haapamäki railway station.
 It is 16 km from Haapamäki to the center of Keuruu and 74 km to the city of Jyväskylä.
 According to Statistics Finland, Haapamäki has 857 inhabitants (December 31, 2016), while according to the town of Keuruu, the population of the Haapamäki village area is about 1,500.

 In Haapamäki, the basic services are: bank, pharmacy, grocery store, car repair shop, café, veterinarian, barber and flea market.
 Haapamäki has two small lakes, Lake Petäisjärvi and Lake Niemelänjärvi, as well as a few ponds.
 Haapamäki also has opportunities for fishing and snowmobile safaris.